-If there are inconsistencies between the (b) comprehensive plans of the town and the incorporated municipality with extraterritorial jurisdiction, prior to county board action the town and municipal governments must resolve the inconsistencies, following the dispute resolution process set forth in their respective by s. comprehensive plans as required 66.1001(2)(g), Wis.
+(b) If there are inconsistencies between the comprehensive plans of the town and the incorporated municipality with extraterritorial jurisdiction, prior to county board action the town and municipal governments must resolve the inconsistencies, following the dispute resolution forth in their respective process set comprehensive plans required by as s.
+66.1001(2)(g), Wis.
 Stats.